open-education-hub/operating-systems/content/chapters/app-interact/lab/content/so-cloud.md

 In this section we are going to build a "toy cloud" called `SO Cloud`.
 Similar to a real cloud (like `aws`), `SO Cloud` will allow us to create and manage virtual machines, through an `http` API.

+### Containers

+Our app will make use of `docker` containers.
+A container is an OS-level virtualization method in which a group of userspace processes are isolated from the rest of the system.

+Take for example a database server.
+Instead of running it directly on the host system, we'll run it in its own container.
+This way the server process will be isolated from other processes on the system.
+It will also have its own filesystem.

+Besides isolation, containers are also useful for portability.
+Since a container comes with its own filesystem image, we can pack it together will all the dependencies, so that the app will run correctly no matter what packages are installed on the host system.

+Finally, since our application will consist of more than 1 container, we'll also use `docker-compose`, which is a tool that helps us with running multi-container applications

 ### Prerequisites

 Make sure the following packages are installed: